michaeluno/amazon-auto-links/template/search/readme.txt

 == Change log ==

+= 1.0.9 =
+- Made the pricing disclaimer element font-size smallest.
+- Fixed an issue that customer the rating element was text-wrapped in some themes.
+- Fixed an issue that customer rating stars and the number did not align in some themes.

 = 1.0.8 =
 - Made lowest prices bold and red.
 - Disabled hyperlink underlines with box-shadow.